BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 **Summary**
 * pipeline runs but cutoff and coverage files are empty for round 2, potentially an issue with mapping reads to the round_1 ref
-  - the filessizes and names for the lr mapping files seem off, im remapping eveything manually to see if it fixes anything
-  - floating point error when generating calcuts, probably due to PB.stats containing only 0s
-* need to decide on cutoffs - reread the forum post, get the script working (so i know the issues im having arent user error), then email the dev

 ## **Next Steps:**
 *  [findZX](https://github.com/hsigeman/findZX) has potential, look through the paper